ekowabaka/ekowabaka.me/blog/posts/2024-05-31-Train-in-Scikit-Infer-in-java.md

 ---

-Quite recently I had to implement an image classifier in one of my projects.
+Quite recently I needed to implement an image classifier in one of my projects.
 The requirement was for the system to filter out a particular class of undesired images from a high speed stream of images.
 Luckily, the images for the task were simple 16x16 grayscale images, which I figured could be easily processed by a traditional feed forward network.
 In fact, I was able to verify this in a few hours of tinkering with Scikit Learn and it appeared my problem was actually solved.
 But there was a problem: the code for my project was in Java, and Scikit Learn is in Python.

 <!-- more -->